 - About 8,850 new cases of testicular cancer diagnosed

 The incidence rate of testicular cancer has been increasing in the United States and many other countries for several decades.
-The increase is mostly in seminomas.
-Experts have not been able to find reasons for this increase.
-Lately, the rate of increase has slowed.
+The increase is mostly in seminomas, and experts have not been able to find reasons for this increase.
+Lately, the rate of growth has slowed.

-Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer at some point during their lifetime.
+Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer during their lifetime.

 The average age at the time of diagnosis of testicular cancer is about 33.
-This is largely a disease of young and middle-aged men, but about 7% of cases occur in children and teens, and about 7% occur in men over the age of 55.
+This is largely a disease of young and middle-aged men, but about 7% of cases occur in children and teens, and about 7% occur in men over 55.

 Because testicular cancer usually can be treated successfully, a man’s lifetime risk of dying from this cancer is very low: about 1 in 5,000.
-If you would like to know more about survival statistics, see Testicular cancer survival rates.
+If you want to know more about survival statistics, see Testicular cancer survival rates.

 Most testicular cancers can be found at an early stage.
 In some men, early testicular cancers cause symptoms that lead them to seek medical attention.
-Most of the time a lump on the testicle is the first symptom, or the testicle might be swollen or larger than normal.
-But some testicular cancers may not cause symptoms until after they have reached an advanced stage.
+Most of the time, a lump on the testicle is the first symptom, or the testicle might be swollen or larger than usual.
+But some testicular cancers may not cause symptoms until they have reached an advanced stage.

-The best time for you to examine your testicles is during or after a bath or shower, when the skin of the scrotum is relaxed.
+The best time to examine your testicles is during or after a bath or shower, when the skin of the scrotum is relaxed.